 - Set a stop-loss order at or below the lowest level of the bullish hammer candle and a take profit target at the highest level of the previous trend

-How to Trade Forex Using the Bullish Hammer Candlestick Pattern – Strategies and Examples
+How to Trade the Bullish Hammer Candle (Trading Strategy)

 Trading the bullish hammer candle patterns means you are looking to enter a long position at the bottom of a downward trend.
-The pattern can certainly assist traders in identifying a reversal in the price action.
+The pattern can certainly assist traders in identifying a reversal in the price action, regardless of the trading strategy they use.
 However, due to the high risk of buying a financial asset at the bottom levels, traders use other trading strategies to confirm the reverse and ensure they are entering a trade at the right time.
+Let’s take a closer look at two of these strategies.

 After identifying the bullish hammer candle, you first need to… enter a trade, which is, after exiting a transaction, the hardest thing in trading.
 As we mentioned, the bullish hammer pattern forms at the end of a downward trend, meaning at the lowest levels near a resistance breakout area.
 Therefore, it is vital to use other technical indicators to confirm the reversal.

 The Relative Strength Index (RSI) and the Moving Average Convergence Divergence (MACD) are two effective trend reversal indicators.
-Adding them together to a trading chart is very simple, and you basically are looking for a crossover or other indication that signals a potential price reversal.
+Adding them together to a trading chart as an extra confluence trading tool is very simple, and you basically are looking for a crossover or other indication that signals a potential price reversal.

 In the example below, we identified a bullish hammer pattern at the end of a downward trend (this time, the candle is red).
 As you can see, the indicators show that the current trend is losing market momentum.